 Contents - Index

-The $INCLUDE directive provides an automatic method for loading a library file, an ASCII text file containing EES equations, an EES macro file (.EMF) or a .VAR file that holds variable information.
+The $INCLUDE directive provides an automatic method for loading a library file, an ASCII text file containing EES equations, an EES macro file (.EMF), a .VAR file that holds variable information and other file types.
 The format is:

 $INCLUDE FILENAME /R